winkidzz/springmongo/performance.md

 3. **Implement Caching**: For frequently accessed and relatively static data, implement application-level caching.

+4. **Use Redis for Production**: In production environments, use Redis as a distributed cache instead of in-memory caching.

-4. **Source Filtering**: Always limit returned fields to only what's needed.
+5. **Source Filtering**: Always limit returned fields to only what's needed.

-5. **Direct JSON**: For complex queries, consider using raw JSON for maximum control.
+6. **Direct JSON**: For complex queries, consider using raw JSON for maximum control.

-6. **Error Handling**: Implement comprehensive error handling and logging for production systems.
+7. **Error Handling**: Implement comprehensive error handling and logging for production systems.

-7. **Connection Management**: Configure appropriate connection timeouts and retry policies.
+8. **Connection Management**: Configure appropriate connection timeouts and retry policies.

 ## Appendix: Technical Details